containers-ai/api/alameda_api/v1alpha1/doc/datahub-api.md

 <a name="containersai.alameda.v1alpha1.datahub.resources.PodStatus"></a>

 ### PodStatus
-PodStatus represents information about the status of a pod
+PodStatus represents information about the status of a pod.

 | Field | Type | Label | Description |